Arvtesh/UnityFx.Async/README.md

 Please note that `Dispose()` implementation is NOT thread-safe and can only be called after an operation has completed (the same restrictions apply to [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task)).

 ### Completed asynchronous operations
-There are a number of helper methods for creating completed operations:
+There are a number of helper methods and properties for creating completed operations:
 ```csharp
 var op1 = AsyncResult.CompletedOperation;
 var op2 = AsyncResult.CanceledOperation;